MIROC-DOC/model_description/md_en/d-summ.md

 $$

-and when the physical process is done
+and when the physical process is complete, the
 After determining the value of $T^{t+\Delta t}$, you can use `MODULE:[TFILT]` to determine the value of the $T^{t+\Delta t}$,

 $$